 ‘Communities and individuals will have increased capability to revitalise their languages and to promote better understanding of the living cultures and heritage of Aboriginal and Torres Strait Islander Australians.

 ‘But in addition, researchers from government and from national and international institutions will benefit from a more accessible national collection from which to draw.’

-The new facility is expected to open late in 2022.
+The new facility is expected to be operational by mid-2023.